 - Helps prevent websites from mistaking you for being an abusive user.
 This is because when using a dynamic IP address, someone else had previously used that address, and may have been committing abusive behavior online.
 However, when using a static address, you (and whoever else has access) are the only ones using your address.

 - Allows for a more stable VPN connection, because a dynamic IP may change any moment, and this will break the VPN connection.

 - ISPs usually require you to purchase a “business” Internet package to be able to obtain a static IP.
 This may cost more money per month than a typical residential Internet package.

 - Everywhere you go online can be easily tracked, since you use the same IP address everywhere you go online (a VPN can help with this problem).

-- If you have a unique host-name assigned to your static IP (usually necessary to host a email server), you will have less privacy than someone who has a typical residential, dynamic IP address without a custom host-name.
+- If you have a unique host-name assigned to your static IP (necessary to host an email server), you will have less privacy than someone who has a typical residential, dynamic IP address without a custom host-name.